loggedin/feynman-path-integral/README.md

 ## newton-raphson.py

-This module demonstrates the chaotic behaviour of the Newton-Raphson method.
+This script demonstrates the chaotic behaviour of the Newton-Raphson method.

 	python3 newton-raphson.py